-3. An essay describing the candidate’s commitment to special education, cultural awareness, collaboration, and lifelong learning.
+7. An essay describing the candidate’s commitment to special education, cultural awareness, collaboration, and lifelong learning.

-4. An M.Ed. in Special Education certification requires Rhode Island certification in Elementary or Secondary Education or concurrent enrollment
+8. An M.Ed. in Elementary or Secondary Mild/Moderate Disabilities requires Rhode Island certification in Elementary or Secondary Education or concurrent enrollment

-5. An interview may be required.
+9. An interview may be required.